-For practical information to plan your trip, read this Patagonia itinerary but first, get inspired by these absolutely amazing things to do in Patagonia and if you want more check out our top 20 things to do in Argentina too.
+For practical information to plan your trip, read this Patagonia itinerary but first, get inspired by these absolutely amazing things to do in Patagonia and if you want more check out our other things to do in Argentina too.
+Chile and Argentina are two of the best countries to visit in South America.

 - 15 Amazing Things To Do In Patagonia